headspinio/appium-roku-driver/README.md

 ## Credits

-Development for this driver is sponsored by [HeadSpin](https://headspin.io).
+* Development for this driver is sponsored by [HeadSpin](https://headspin.io).
+* Special thanks to [@sharkyStudy](https://github.com/sharkyStudy) for help with the NPM package as well as developing another implementation in parallel before joining to assist with this project.